Benbow Pond

 The Route

-4. The avenue will bring you to a gate in the hedge.
-Turn immediately right after the gate and follow the footpath down the perimeter of the field.
-The path will turn right at a house and then almost immediately, you will find yourself back at the top end of the car park.
+4. The avenue will take you across the width of the field and then bring you to a gate in the hedge.
+Turn immediately right after the gate and follow the footpath down the edge of the field.
+Go through the gate at the end and walk straight ahead to return to the car park.

 Did you know?